libgdx/ashley/README.md

 # Ashley

-A tiny entity framework in Java.
+A tiny entity framework written in Java.
 It's inspired by frameworks like [Ash](http://www.ashframework.org/) (hence the name) and [Artemis](http://gamadu.com/artemis/).
 Ashley tries to be a high-performance entity framework  without the use of black-magic and thus making the API easy